-What is botnet? - Definition from WhatIs.com
+What is a Botnet and How Does it Work?

 Botnet architecture

-Botnet infections are usually spread through malware, such as a Trojan horse.
-Botnet malware is typically designed to automatically scan systems and devices for common vulnerabilities that haven't been patched, in hopes of infecting as many devices as possible.
-Botnet malware may also scan for ineffective or outdated security products, such as firewalls or antivirus software.
+Botnet infections are usually spread through malware.
+Botnet malware is typically designed to automatically scan systems and devices for common vulnerabilities that haven't been patched in hopes of infecting as many devices as possible.

 Once the desired number of devices is infected, attackers can control the bots using two different approaches.
-The traditional client/server approach involves setting up a command-and-control (C&C) server and sending automated commands to infected botnet clients through a communications protocol, such as internet relay chat (IRC).
+The traditional client-server approach involves setting up a command and control (C&C) server and sending automated commands to infected botnet clients through a communications protocol, such as Internet Relay Chat (IRC).
 The bots are often programmed to remain dormant and await commands from the C&C server before initiating any malicious activities.

 The other approach to controlling infected bots involves a peer-to-peer network.
-Instead of using C&C servers, a peer-to-peer botnet relies on a decentralized approach.
-Infected devices may be programmed to scan for malicious websites, or even for other devices in the same botnet.
+Instead of using C&C servers, a peer-to-peer (P2P) botnet relies on a decentralized approach.
+Infected devices may be programmed to scan for malicious websites or even for other devices in the same botnet.
 The bots can then share updated commands or the latest versions of the botnet malware.

-The peer-to-peer approach is more common today, as cybercriminals and hacker groups try to avoid detection by cybersecurity vendors and law enforcement agencies, which have often used C&C communications as a way to monitor for, locate and disrupt botnet operations.
+The P2P approach is more common today, as cybercriminals and hacker groups try to avoid detection by cybersecurity vendors and law enforcement agencies, which have often used C&C communications to monitor for, locate and disrupt botnet operations.

-Notable botnet attacks
+Examples of botnet attacks

 Zeus

-The Zeus malware, first detected in 2007, is one of the best-known and widely used malware types in the history of information security.
+The Zeus malware, first detected in 2007, is one of the best-known and widely used malware types in the history of information security (infosec).

 Zeus uses a Trojan horse program to infect vulnerable devices and systems, and variants of this malware have been used for various purposes over the years, including to spread CryptoLocker ransomware.